Scientist behind coronavirus shot says next target is cancer

 BERLIN (AP) — The scientist who won the race to deliver the first widely used coronavirus vaccine says people can rest assured the shots are safe.

-Tureci and her husband, BioNTech's chief executive Ugur Sahin will receive Germany’s highest award on Friday at a ceremony attended by Chancellor Angela Merkel.
+She and her husband, BioNTech’s chief executive, Ugur Sahin received one of Germany’s highest awards on Friday at a ceremony attended by Chancellor Angela Merkel.
 Tureci says the honor recognizes the efforts by a large team and is “a celebration of science.”